Schinzel/js-transpiler/README.md

 Data is changed in the browser, and the JavaScript classes are serialized to JSON and sent to server.
 On the server, the JSON is deserialized back to the Person object.

-## Support for java.lang.Instant
-To be able to transpile Instants to JavaScript, you need to Kotlin how you want an Instant to be represented in string.
-You do this by adding support in your object serialization.
-An example can be found in file `example/misc/Serialization.kt`.

 ## Maven
 ```xml
 <repositories>